psct/sharespresso/README.md

 The code is provided 'as is', without any guarantuee.
 Use at your own risk!

-The difference compared to the original in short:
+The differences compared to the original in short:

 - slightly different directory structure
 - modfied pinout for connecting the hardware (see fritzing)